A wall with a 90 lb tv mounted on it

 Another important factor to consider when choosing a TV mounting bracket is the type of wall you will be mounting it on.
 Different types of walls require different types of mounting hardware.
 For example, if you are mounting your TV on a drywall, you will need to use anchors to ensure that the bracket is securely attached to the wall.
 On the other hand, if you are mounting your TV on a concrete or brick wall, you will need to use special masonry anchors to ensure that the bracket is properly secured.

-See also How to Install Onn Full Motion Tv Mount
+See also Tv Mount, How to

 It’s also important to consider the viewing angle when choosing a TV mounting bracket.
 You want to make sure that the TV is positioned at a comfortable viewing angle for everyone in the room.
 Some mounting brackets offer tilt and swivel features, which allow you to adjust the angle of the TV to suit your needs.
 This is especially important if you have a large room or if you plan on mounting the TV in a high location, such as above a fireplace.